 What to expect

-The initial intake at the clinic at Dragon Rises College of Oriental medicine includes a thorough exploration of the history of the current medical concerns as well as details about past medical conditions.
-We utilize information from the birth to the present.
+The initial appointment includes a thorough exploration of the history of current medical concerns, as well as, details about past medical conditions.
+We utilize information from birth to the present.
 The initial visit is also a time when the students and supervisors conduct a thorough pulse examination, which yields information that guides therapeutic intervention.
-Pulse diagnosis is a vital tool in Oriental medicine and at Dragon Rises College we practice a highly refined form of this art.
+Pulse diagnosis is a vital tool in Oriental medicine, and at Dragon Rises College, we practice a highly refined form of this art.

-The purpose of a thorough intake and pulse diagnosis is to account for the many factors that contribute to an individual’s medical condition.
-This enables us to understand the disease process from its inception, provide counsel about the effects of one’s lifestyle and initiate the most expedient therapeutic intervention.
+The purpose of a thorough consultation and pulse diagnosis is to account for the many factors contributing to an individual’s medical condition.
+This enables us to understand the disease process from its inception, provide counsel about the effects of one’s lifestyle, and initiate the most expedient therapeutic intervention.

-The treatments at the Dragon Rises College clinic include all of the major modalities within Oriental medicine.
-These include acupuncture, herbal medicine, lifestyle consultation and therapeutic massage.
-Many of the patients who come to the clinic have no previous experience with Oriental medicine and we take the time to carefully explain each procedure.
+The treatments at the clinic include all of the major modalities within Oriental Medicine.
+These include: acupuncture, herbal medicine, lifestyle consultation and therapeutic massage.
+Many of the patients who come to the clinic have no previous experience with Oriental Medicine, and we take the time to explain carefully each procedure.

 We hope that you will join us in the clinic and realize the benefits that Dragon Rises College has to offer.
 Please allow up to 2 hours for your treatment.

 **Note – we ask that you please have a light snack/meal before attending your clinic appointment, and that you wear loose-fitting clothing**

 Hours change occasionally for each semester.
 Please call for an appointment.